 Unfortunately, in most cases where foreigners use Thai Companies to buy property there is no actual cooperation between the local and foreign shareholders.

-If a company owns land or landed property in Thailand, it must be a trading company that is actually does business, generates revenue and pays taxes.
+If a company owns land or landed property in Thailand, it must be a trading company that actually does business, generates revenue and pays taxes.
 It must also pay dividends to its shareholders, including the Thai nationals.

 If no dividends are being paid to Thai shareholders, this will also draw unwanted attention to the company, and point to shareholders who are not stakeholders in the business.